Undernet10/DasStartPage/README.md

 Designed and Tested on Firefox on a 1920 x 1080 monitor.
 Not for use with phone, tablet, or laptop screens.

-I have no idea if it'll work on other browsers, so you'll have to experiment with that.
+I have no idea if it'll work on other browsers like IE, Opera, Safari, so you'll have to experiment with that.

 Demo Page
 ===============